t-pyrope/moovy/README.md

 # Moovy

-A simple website of movies.
+A simple website of movies, a test assignment from [Bluesoft](https://www.bluesoft.cz/en/)

+*some adds*
+> Bluesoft — We design, develop and care about your web projects with the Kentico platform!

-Check how it looks like here: [movie-moovy.netlify.app](https://movie-moovy.netlify.app/)
+Check how the project looks like here: [movie-moovy.netlify.app](https://movie-moovy.netlify.app/)

 I'm using a free API-key from [OMDb API](http://www.omdbapi.com/)